Stride-Labs/stride/stride/readme.md

 Proceed with lower-level building at your own discretion.
 Only `make init` is well-supported.

 You can run `sh scripts/init.sh` to achieve the same output as the above.
 The following flags are supported
-1. `-s` This will run `ignite chain build`
+1. `-b` This will run `ignite chain build`
-2. `-d` This will re-build the docker images, using cache
+2. `-d` This will re-build all docker images, using cache
-3. `-f` This will re-build the docker images, ignoring cache.
+3. `-f` This will re-build all docker images, ignoring cache.
+4. `-s` This will re-build Stride's docker images, using cache.
+5. `-a` This will re-build Stride's docker images, ignoring cache.

 At the end, all 7 docker images will be served.